karthickssp/BingBounty/README.md

    - Open the extension popup and select the type of automation you want:
      - **Custom Timer**: Specify the number of searches and the timer in seconds.
-     - **Pre-Defined Timer**: Runs with a fixed limit of 3 searches every 15 minutes.
+     - **Built-in Timer**: Runs with a fixed limit of 3 searches every 15 minutes.
-     - **No Timer**: Opens tabs and performs searches all at once.

 2. **Stop/Close Automation**

    - Use the **Stop Automation** button to stop the searches.
-   - Use the **Close Automation** button to close all automated tabs.

 3. **Monitor Search Progress**